Alana Chang

 College: Medicine

-I graduated from FSU with a bachelor's degree in biological sciences Spring of 2020.
+I graduated from FSU with a bachelor's degree in Biological Science in spring 2020.
 During my time as an undergraduate, I conducted independent research under direction of my PI at the time, Dr. Jonathan Dennis.
-He, alongside a number of other faculty, helped to shape my appreciation for research and pushed me to complete an honor's in the major thesis.
+He, alongside a number of other faculty, helped shape my appreciation for research and pushed me to complete an Honors in the Major thesis.
 This experience solidified my decision to pursue a higher degree.
-I knew that obtaining my PhD would be challenging and wanted to remain in my college hometown where I felt and still feel the most comfortable.
-I also wanted to continue my education doing more translational research than what I experienced in undergrad -- and the biomedical sciences department at the FSU College of Medicine provided this opportunity to me.
+I knew that obtaining my Ph.D. would be challenging and wanted to remain in my college hometown where I felt and still feel the most comfortable.
+I also wanted to continue my education doing more translational research than what I experienced in undergrad--and the Department of Biomedical Sciences at the FSU College of Medicine provided this opportunity to me.

 Importance and/or impact of research and work

-Microsporidia are a group of obligate, intracellular parasites (fungi) that can infect nearly all animals in the animal kingdom -- including humans.
-They reproduce via spores which can persist in the environment for up to years at a time.
+Microsporidia are a group of obligate, intracellular parasites (fungi) that can infect nearly all animals in the animal kingdom, including humans.
+They reproduce via spores that can persist in the environment for up to years at a time.
 When immunocompromised or immunosuppressed individuals become infected (via inhalation or ingestion of the spores), their immune systems are unable to fight off the infection and they succumb to the disease known as microsporidiosis.
-My research aims to identify drug targets and screen for microsporidia-selective compounds which may potentially prevent or clear infection.
+My research aims to identify drug targets and screen for microsporidia-selective compounds that may potentially prevent or clear infection.

 Career aspirations